Negative Ties Highlight Hidden Extremes in Social Media Polarization: Results and Discussion

 \subsection{Examining Structural Polarization at the User Level}

-To understand how polarization unfolds at the user level, we examine whether negative interactions---downvotes---reveal ideological divides that positive interactions alone may overlook.
-We estimate the SHEEP and CA embeddings using the unipartite user-user networks, where users vote on the comments of other users.
-We highlight the same two topics as in the analysis at the outlet level: \textit{Russia-Ukraine war} and \textit{Broad Politics}.
+This section brings us closer to the central question of the paper: \textit{what do negative interactions---downvotes---reveal about polarization that remains hidden when we consider only positive engagements?} We estimate the SHEEP and CA embeddings for the users using the unipartite \textit{user-to-user} networks, where users vote on the comments of other users.
+We consider the same two topics as in the analysis at the outlet level: \textit{Russia-Ukraine War} and \textit{Broad Politics}.